Law Firm in India

 Resident Companies and Place of Effective Management:

 In 2017, the ‘Place of Effective Management’ (‘POEM’) Rules were introduced by the central government.
-Under the POEM rules, foreign companies will be considered a residential company of India if they fulfil the following conditions:
+Under the POEM rules, a foreign company will be considered a resident company of India if it fulfills the following conditions:

 • They are not engaged in active business outside of India.

-Although these foreign companies are deemed to be a ‘resident’ company they will be liable to pay a higher tax rate of 40% as opposed to the rate of 30% of corporate tax paid by Indian companies.
+Although these foreign companies are deemed to be a ‘resident’ company they will be liable to pay a higher tax rate of 40% as opposed to the rate of 22%/25%/30% of corporate tax paid by Indian domestic companies.

 Taxation of Non-Resident Companies:

-According to Section 90 of the IT Act, non-resident companies are provided the benefit of both the IT Act and the double taxation agreements entered by India with other countries, and they can choose for the more beneficial rules to apply.
-As per these sections, only the profits attributable to India for non-resident companies will be taxable in India.
-Hence, the concept of ‘permanent establishments’ are important.
+According to Section 90 of the IT Act, non-resident companies are provided the benefit of both the IT Act and the double taxation avoidance agreements entered by India with other countries, and they can choose whatever is more beneficial.
+As per these sections, only the income attributable to India for non-resident companies will be taxable in India.
+Hence, the concept of ‘permanent establishments’ is important.

 A PE provides a mechanism to determine the taxation of companies that might be widely established across different countries.
-India taxes the business income of a non-resident company that arises or accrues either directly or indirectly through (or from) its PE in India.
+In India, the business income of a non-resident company taxes that arises or accrues either directly or indirectly through (or from) its PE in India.

 Hence, whether or not PEs have been established in a country, becomes a very important question for companies.